VEGA Technical Reference

 | PCI device ID | 0x0001 |

-| BAR0 size | 16 MB (MMIO and LFB windows within it) |
+| BAR0 size | 16 MB (MMIO and LFB windows in it) |

 | MMIO window | 64 KB, register-mapped |

-| Framebuffer | 2 MB, dedicated (not shared with Margo's 4 MB frame store) |
+| Framebuffer | 2 MB, dedicated (not shared with the 4 MB frame store of Margo) |

-| Texture memory | 2 MB per TMU |
+| Texture memory | 2 MB for each TMU |

 | TMU count | 2 |